 Browns Bar & Brasserie is a short walk from the Leeds City Museum on Millennium Square.
 The Museum has a new exhibition opening in February.
 "For All Seasons" explores how the seasons around us change and how they affect our daily lives.
 Harvey Nichols Fourth Floor Café is a short walk from the Headrow.
-Great for a visit to the Grand Theatre & Opera House or Leeds Kirkgate Market which is one of Europe's largest covered markets.
+Great for a visit to the Grand Theatre & Opera House or Leeds Kirkgate Market, your chance to experience one of Europe's largest covered markets.

 Malmaison Leeds on Swinegate resides in the conversion of the Leeds City Tramways Office.
 The hotel overlooks the River Aire and serves great food for those on a shopping spree!
 The Skylounge at the DoubleTree Hilton offers some of the best views and signs of Leeds.
 Enjoy a glass of bubbly with tea and look out over the city.

 All of our bookable venues are shown on the map below.
-Click on any icon to view details of menus for tea, afternoon sittings, special offers and more.
+Click on any icon to view details and a selection of delicious menus for tea, scones, afternoon sittings, special offers and more.

 Wikipedia suggests that the origins of the name Leeds are found in a reference to the wooded kingdom of Elmet.
 The name Leeds is derived from an old word meaning "People of the fast flowing river".